-Coal combustion in power production plants, including lignite extraction and transportation are one of the leading causes for the emission of harmful air pollutants such as PM10, NOx and SO2 particles, with detrimental effects on human health and the environment.
+Coal extraction and combustion for the production of electricity is one of the leading causes for the emission of harmful air pollutants such as PM10, NOx and SO2 particles, with detrimental effects on human health and the environment.
 At a time when the EU has stepped up its efforts to phase out from coal and meet its climate change targets, coal is responsible for almost 15% of total EU emissions (Agora Energiewende and Sandbag 2018).